 The logs are stored in a compressed (gzip) archive in CSV format.
 Logs are uploaded every ten minutes so there's a minimum of delay between network traffic coming from your network, being logged by Umbrella and then being available to download from S3.

-The Cisco Log Management feature can be found in the Umbrella dashboard at Settings > Log Management.
+The Cisco Log Management feature can be found in the Umbrella dashboard at Admin > Log Management.

 The benefits are the same as managing your own S3 bucket.
 By having your logs uploaded 'offline' to an S3 instance, you can then download the logs from Amazon automatically to keep in perpetuity in backup storage.
 Or ingest the logs via your SIEM or other security tool to determine if any security events in your Umbrella logs coincide with events in other security tools.